 (2) Failure of the respondent to comply with subsection (1) shall not preclude the respondent from making an argument in respect thereto at the hearing.

-(2) Where a document or notice must be served upon a Provincial crown corporation, it shall be served by delivering a copy to the office of the Attorney General or the Deputy Attorney General or any other barrister or solicitor employed in the Department of Justice, or by delivering a copy to a barrister or solicitor designated for that purpose by the Attorney General and a copy served upon the chief executive officer of the Provincial crown corporation, and such service shall be and shall be deemed to be service upon the corporation.
+(2) Where a document or notice must be served upon a Provincial crown corporation, it shall be served by delivering a copy to the office of the Attorney General or the Deputy Attorney General or any other barrister or solicitor employed in the Department of the Attorney General, or by delivering a copy to a barrister or solicitor designated for that purpose by the Attorney General and a copy served upon the chief executive officer of the Provincial crown corporation, and such service shall be and shall be deemed to be service upon the corporation.

 (3) In all other cases where a document must be served upon a claimant or respondent it shall be served upon the person or persons as prescribed by the Civil Procedure Rules.